 Your lessons file should capture dead ends and mistakes.
 The rest of the system tracks wins.
 The lessons file prevents repeat mistakes and gets force-read every morning.

-Every debrief adds knowledge, every correction trains better behavior, every weekly audit cleans accumulated drift.
+Every debrief adds knowledge, every correction trains better behavior, every close catches drift, every weekly audit cleans what accumulated.

-/morning — pull stats, surface overdue, check drift, flag cold relationships/debrief — extract tasks and intel from transcript, review, push to database/close — capture decisions, update state, prevent context loss/weekly — full audit: contradictions, stale data, duplicates, relationship gapsCreate a Claude Project.
+/morning — pull D1 stats, read lessons, lightweight drift scan, flag cold relationships/debrief — extract tasks and intel from transcript, review, push to D1/close — capture decisions, bidirectional drift check, sync all three layers/weekly — full audit: contradictions, stale data, duplicates, relationship gaps/grill-me — stress-test any plan before committing to itCreate a Claude Project.
 Add a context file (who you are, what you do, your daily rhythm), an index file, and one skill file for your most common workflow.
 This alone — before any infrastructure — makes Claude dramatically more useful.

 Ask Claude to write a Cloudflare Worker with a D1 database.
 Start with tasks and people tables.
 Claude can write the Worker, the SQL schema, and walk you through the Cloudflare dashboard setup.